How to Install a UK eSIM: Guide for iPhone and Android

 Oppo and Vivo.
 Flagship models from 2023 onwards generally support eSIM.
 Mid-range and budget models usually don’t.

-If you’re not sure, here are three quick ways to check how to check phone compatibility UK with your specific device.
+How to Check if Your Phone Supports eSIM If you’re not sure, here are three quick ways to check phone eSIM compatibility with your specific device.

 On iPhone: Go to Settings > General > About.
 If you see “Available eSIM” or “Digital SIM” as an option, your phone supports it.